slitvinov/gitlog/attention/README.md

 ```

 And the whole thing, with the softmax written as the likelihood, and
 it matches PyTorch's MultiheadAttention.
-So batch elements, heads, and
+So batch, heads, and
-queries are just independent copies of the same one-query likelihood,
+queries dimensions are just independent copies of the same one-query likelihood,
 vectorized:

 ```python